IBM's quarterly revenue sinks to 5-year low as hardware sales fall

-IBM Corp (IBM.N), the world's biggest technology services company, reported its lowest quarterly revenue in five years on Wednesday, as Big Blue struggles with falling demand for its hardware and faces challenges in growth markets like China.
+IBM Corp, the world's biggest technology services company, reported its lowest quarterly revenue in five years on Wednesday, as Big Blue struggles with falling demand for its hardware and faces challenges in growth markets like China.

 Shares of IBM fell as much as 4 percent to $188.20 in after-hours trade.